Reverse Total Shoulder Replacement

 What happens after a reverse total shoulder replacement?

-Ask your healthcare provider about what you should expect after your surgery.
-In general,
+Ask your surgeon about what you should expect after your surgery.
+In general, after

 Your operated arm may be numb from the anesthesia.
 You also may not be able to move

 your hands or fingers.
 This will last for several hours.

 You may have some pain, but pain medicines should help as needed.

 You might use a device to keep ice on your shoulder.